tencentyun/intlcloud-documents/product/域名与网站/网站备案/产品简介/备案概述_intl.md

 ## Why ICP Filing is Necessary

-Pursuant to the State Council Decree No. 292 "Administrative Measures for Internet Information Services" and the Ministry of Industry and Information Technology Order No. 33 "Measures for the Archival Administration of Non-operational Internet Information Services", China implements a licensing system for operational internet information services and filing system for non-operational internet information services.
+Pursuant to China's State Council Decree No. 292 "Administrative Measures for Internet Information Services" and China's Ministry of Industry and Information Technology Order No. 33 "Measures for the Archival Administration of Non-operational Internet Information Services", China implements a licensing system for operational internet information services and filing system for non-operational internet information services.
 Internet information services shall not be provided before obtaining the license or filing, otherwise the service would be deemed illegal.

 Therefore, ICP filing is mandatory for mainland China server usage, and website can be launched and accessed only after obtaining ICP filing number from communications administrations.